Mission & Vision

 The mission of Bethany Children’s Home is to continue an open and affirming Christian ministry, begun in 1863, to serve children and families within our care.
 We strive to provide a safe place of nurture, protection, and supportive care to aid our residents in their self-understanding, growth, and healing toward a brighter, healthier future.

-Our vision is of a community where all youth and staff are safe in their environment and feel safe within themselves.
+Our vision is of a community where all youth and team members are safe in their environment and feel safe within themselves.
 To bring this vision into reality, we provide the resources needed to children and families to work through their losses, enabling them to have a brighter future.

 Bethany Children’s Home Board of Directors